-- Note1: Please do not install the card into your laptop computer before installing the software program from the CD. - Note2: The following installation was operated under Windows XP.
-(Procedures are similar for Windows 98SE/Me/2000.) - Note3: If you have installed the Wireless PC Card driver & utility before, please uninstall the old version first. - A. Insert the Installation CD to your CD-ROM Drive.
+- Note1: Please do not install the module into your computer before installing the software program from the CD. - Note2: The following installation was operated under Windows XP.
+(Procedures are similar for Windows 98SE/Me/2000.) - Note3: If you have installed the MIMO Wireless LAN Mini-PCI Card driver & utility before, please uninstall the old version first. - A. Insert the Installation CD to your CD-ROM Drive.
 Execute the "setup" program.